JetBrains/guide/site/java/tutorials/working-with-gradle/shortcuts-used/index.md

 thumbnail: ./thumbnail.png
 ---

-In this tutorial we saw an overview of the [support for Gradle projects](https://www.jetbrains.com/help/idea/gradle.html) in IntelliJ IDEA, and some tips for working effectively with them.
+In this tutorial, we saw an overview of the [support for Gradle projects](https://www.jetbrains.com/help/idea/gradle.html) in IntelliJ IDEA, and some tips for working effectively with them.

 Some helpful shortcuts mentioned in the tutorial and video: